China–New Zealand relations: Censorship by China

 In July 2025, a diplomatic incident emerged between China and New Zealand after the Chinese Embassy attempted to pressure the DocEdge Festival in Auckland to cancel the screening of a documentary critical of China's activities in the South China Sea.
 The festival organisers received a formal letter from the embassy objecting to the film's portrayal of maritime disputes and reiterating China's historical claims in the region.
 In response, DocEdge publicly defended its programming choices, affirmed its commitment to curatorial independence and free expression, and published the embassy's letter in full.
 The festival encouraged viewers to watch the film and draw their own conclusions.
 The incident highlighted growing concerns over foreign diplomatic efforts to influence cultural and media events in New Zealand.
-The Chinese Consulate General in Auckland had requested cancellation of further screenings of the documentary which had already premiered on June 30.
+The Chinese Consulate General in Auckland had requested cancellation of further screenings of the documentary which had already premiered on 30 June.
 DocEdge published the consulate's statement on its website, citing a "commitment to transparency and fairness".
 The documentary in question was Food Delivery: Fresh From the West Philippine Seas.

+Air and maritime operations

+On 18 April 2026, representatives from the Chinese Ministry of National Defense and Chinese Foreign Ministry lodged a diplomatic complaint with the New Zealand Government.
+They alleged that an RNZAF Boeing P-8 Poseidon had violated Chinese airspace over the Yellow Sea and East China Sea.
+The New Zealand Defence Force has denied breaching Chinese airspace, stating that it was monitoring shipping near North Korea for violations of United Nations sanctions as part of the multinational Pacific Security Maritime Exchange.
+Massey University senior defence and security studies fellow John Battersby attributed the stern Chinese response to tensions in the Pacific over aid, policing agreements and the Chinese-Cook Islands partnership.